zooniverse/help/docs/next-steps/leveling-up.md

 2. Provide a key for this extractor (e.g., "feedback")
-3. Use this URL: `https://aggregation-caesar.zooniverse.org/extractors/question_extractor?pluck={"feedback":"metadata.feedback.T0"}`.
+3. Configure the external extractor with this URL: `https://aggregation-caesar.zooniverse.org/extractors/question_extractor?pluck={"feedback":"metadata.feedback.T0"}`.
 Be sure to change the `T0` to your task defined in the project builder.
 [![Add a pluck-field extractor](../img/leveling-up/add-pluck-extractor.png)](/img/leveling-up/add-pluck-extractor.png)

 You may continue to add other extractors as needed for the project!